Reclaim your cash from companies

-In this guide
+In this guide...

 Secured creditors.
 If the company borrowed money secured on property/assets.

 Insolvency practitioners.
 After all, if they didn't get paid, they wouldn't do the job in the first place.

 But nothing's guaranteed, which is why routes such as credit card protection, detailed below, are so important.

 If a company's in administration, it means it can't provide your goods or services, and the management's no longer in control.
 Yet it doesn't necessarily mean it's closed down completely.

-Unlike with credit cards, this isn't a legal protection, but a protection from firms internal rules.
+Unlike with credit cards, this isn't a legal protection, but a protection from firms' internal rules.
 It's designed so that if you pay for something, and that order isn't fulfilled or a mistake is made, your bank can do a Chargeback from the bank that collected the payment.
 It's valid on:

 You must do this within 120 days

-A This is where it gets tough.
-You don't have any protection when paying by cash or cheque; though do remember even if you only paid a penny on a credit card, if the goods are over £100, you're covered.
+This is where it gets tough.
+You don't have any protection when paying by cash or cheque; though do remember that even if you only paid a penny on a credit card, if the goods are over £100, you're covered.

-Many of the techniques in this guide are tried and tested, because of the administration of a company called Farepak in Oct 06.
+Many of the techniques in this guide are tried and tested, because of the administration of a company called Farepak in October 2006.
 If you have time, it's worth reading through some of the Farepak discussion, to see some of the Farepack victims' success stories, and how to coordinate your complaint.

-The other resource is other customers in the same boat, so please report any updates and information in the administration discussion in the forum.
+Another resource is other customers in the same boat, so please report any updates and information in the administration discussion in the forum.